realworldocaml/book/en/compiler-backend.md

 After the lambda form has been generated, we are very close to having executable code.
 The OCaml tool-chain branches into two separate compilers at this point.
-We'll describe the the bytecode compiler first, which consists of two pieces:
+We'll describe the bytecode compiler first, which consists of two pieces:

 * `ocamlc` compiles files into a bytecode that is a close mapping to the lambda form.